An exclusive offer—just for YOU! 🎉

 I love hearts.
 What do you love?

-With each page, you’ll see their confidence rise!
-Oh, and did I mention it’s a FREE download
+With each page, you’ll see their confidence in reading rise!

 Tip #2: Write a Friendly Letter

-Children can write to a family member, classmate, teacher, or even a favorite author.
+Students can write to a family member, classmate, teacher, or even a favorite author.
 Have fun brainstorming possible letter recipients together!
 We talk about how nice it feels to receive a letter or card in the mail.
-The students get so excited about sending something that will brighten another person’s day.
+The kids get so excited about sending something that will brighten another person’s day.

 We review the five main parts of a friendly letter and list out our brainstorm ideas for words or topics to use: